-We all can use a simpler, more efficient way to manage expenses and save money.
+We can all use a simpler, more efficient way to manage expenses and save money.
 Putting your bills on autopay can ensure never forgetting a due date, which minimizes the risk of late fees and dings on your credit report.
-But although automatic payments can save time and streamline your personal finances, it isn't the right choice for every expense.
+But although automatic payments can save time and streamline your personal finances, it isn’t the right choice for every expense.

 Autopay is ideal for payments that don’t fluctuate every month, such as your mortgage and car payments.
 You know what to expect from these bills every month, so it’s easier to plan and budget for automatic drafts.
 This isn’t the case with monthly expenses that fluctuate.